ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Access Token Request/Response messages must be encoded in CBOR.

 * Explicit statement on admitted confirmation methods.

+* First token in a series: the "cnf" claim uses the same confirmation method of the "req_cnf" request to /token.

 * Revised examples in CBOR diagnostic notation.